-- A. Certificates of Deposit or Savings Accounts - These investments may only be purchased from public depositories qualified by the Treasurer of the State of Florida, in accordance with Chapter 280, Florida Statutes. - B. Overnight Repurchase Agreement

-Collateral for the City's "Sweep Accounts" shall be held at City's depository bank which must be a State Qualified Public Depository (QPD).

-C. All Other Investments
+- A. Certificates of Deposit or Savings Accounts - These investments may only be purchased from public depositories qualified by the Treasurer of the State of Florida, in accordance with Chapter 280, Florida Statutes. - B. Overnight Repurchase Agreement Collateral for the City's "Sweep Accounts" shall be held at City's depository bank which must be a State Qualified Public Depository (QPD). - C. Qualified Institutions for All Other Investments